apache/couchdb-documentation/src/api/ddoc/views.rst

 - Returns the current version of the view index, if a current version exists.

-- Returns an empty result set if the given view index does exist.
+- Returns an empty result set if the given view index does not exist.

 As an alternative, you use the ``update_after`` value to the ``stale`` parameter.
 This causes the view to be returned as a stale view, but for the